 The Annual Percentage Rate and the Term of the Loan

-A lot of people confuse the annual percentage rate (APR) of the loan with the interest rate.
+A lot of applicants confuse a loan’s annual percentage rate (APR) with its interest rate.
 The interest rate is the amount you’ll pay to the lender for taking out the loan.
-This percentage is calculated based on your credit score, income, and DTI, among other factors.
+This percentage is calculated based on your credit score, annual income, and DTI, among other factors.

 The APR, on the other hand, includes the interest rate plus other lender fees, such as origination and administrative fees.
 This figure represents the real cost of the loan, which is why you should always compare APRs rather than their interest rates to determine which lender is offering you the best deal.

 Another thing to think about is the term of the loan, which is the length of time you have to repay it.
 Personal loans usually have shorter repayment terms than other types of loans, like mortgages.
 Personal loan terms tend to range from 12 to 60 months.